brafdlog/caspion/README.md

   - [x] Account ids from financial institutions
 - [ ] Take classification logic from a json instead of code
 - [ ] Google sheets integration
-  - [ ] Add ui for authenticating with google instead of oauth link in the console
+  - [ ] Add ui for authenticating with google instead of using service account
   - [ ] Create a google spreadsheets template which is already set up with financial tracking logic and when a user connects to google sheets automatically clone that spreadsheet as a starting point for the user.
 See [paamonim's sheet](https://docs.google.com/spreadsheets/d/11yMAvBwtvlPzA855q8BPRMrjrdAUBsd4HKA7km1-LG0/edit?usp=sharing) for reference.
 - [ ] Create a UI for setting up the configurations so users who are not programmers could use it
   - [x] Create an electron app